dqian96/coding-practice/strategy.md

+# How to Kick Ass in Interviews

-Interview soft skills:
+## Interview soft skills:

 1. Think out loud
-    a.
-Pretend that you are not talking to someone, but rather that you're talking to yourself
+    * Pretend that you are not talking to someone, but rather that you're talking to yourself
-    b.
-Say every thought you have in your mind, no matter what
+    * Say every thought you have in your mind, no matter what

 2. Take your time
-    a.
-There's is no need to rush
+    * **There's no need to rush**
-    b.
-A metholodical, detailed thought process is better than half-assing it
+    * A metholodical, detailed thought process is better than half-assing it

 3. Keep calm and be confident
-    a.
-You can do it
+    * **You can do it**
-    b.
-Calm yourself down by taking a deep breath before your interview
+    * Calm yourself down by taking a deep breath before your interview
-    c.
-Pep talk yourself
+    * Pep talk yourself
-    d.
-It's not the end of the world if you don't get it
+    * It's not the end of the world if you don't get it

 4. Ask questions
-    a.
-Ask to confirm your ideas
+    * **Ask to confirm your ideas**
-    b.
-Ask clarification questions
+    * Ask clarification questions
-    c.
-Ask for hints, and pay attention to the hints!
+    * Ask for hints, and pay attention to the hints!

+5. Don't hesitate to back-track
+    * If you get stuck for a few minutes, it's time to **back-track**!
+    * Do not **tunnel-vision**.
+Try to look for different methods and missed details.

-Strategy to solve problems:
+## Strategy to solve problems:

-1. Understand the question fully, and ask question to clarify
+1. Understand the question fully, and ask questions to clarify
-    a.
-Write down input & output
+    * Write down input & output
-    b.
-Write down the important details of the question
+    * Write down the important details of the question
+    * **Read the question thoroughly**

 2. Write out some example cases (i.e. input-output)
-    a.
-Try to find patterns
+    * Try to find patterns

 3. Give a naive/trivial solution

-4. Describe why the naive solution is bad (time and space complexity)
+4. Describe why the naive solution is bad
+    * Space/time complexity
+    * Redundant computation
+    * Doesn't take advantage of pre-existing patterns (i.e array is sorted)

-5. Try to come up with a better solution
+5. Try to come up with a better solution (problem solving and communication skills)
-    a.
-Categorize the problem
+    * Categorize the problem (i.e. graph)
-    b.
-Come up with a design strategy
+    * Come up with a design strategy (i.e. DFS)
-    c.
-Write out examples and try to find patterns
+    * Write out examples and try to find patterns
-    d.
-Break the problem down into several cases
+    * Break the problem down into several cases
+        * Base case
+        * Edge case
+        * Normal case
-    e.
-Find some way to model the problem (i.e. esp useful for graphs)
+    * Find some way to model the problem (i.e. esp useful for graphs)
-    f.
-Decompose the problem (i.e. to solve x, I need y... to solve y, I need z...etc.)
+    * Decompose the problem (i.e. to solve x, I need y... to solve y, I need z...etc.)
+        * Break the problem down to get mini-objectives
+        * Find solutions to mini-objectives
+        * Combine solutions
-    g.
-Determine tautologies and patterns
+    * Determine tautologies and patterns
-    h.
-Determine how the naive solution can be improved (i.e. caching, preventing duplicate work)
+    * Determine how the naive solution can be improved (i.e. caching, preventing duplicate work)
-    i.
-Discuss tradeoffs
+    * Discuss tradeoffs

 6. Write down the steps to the algorithm (i.e. first, second, third)
-    a.
-Like actually write it down
+    * Like actually write it down
-    b.
-Use precise names to describe some variable/state/system/value/point of interest, as names give something power
+    * Use precise names to describe some variable/state/system/value/point of interest, as names give something power
+    * **Completely run through examples and be explicit about the details of your algo**
+    * Ask if your solution makes sense

-7. Start coding and talk about your implementation
+7. Start coding and talk about your implementation (highlight software engineering practices)
-    a.
-Use clear and understandable variable names
+    * Use clear and understandable variable names
-    b.
-Stub methods (top-down programming) in order to get the high level flow down first
+    * Stub methods (top-down programming) in order to get the high level flow down first
-    c.
-Comment and chunk code (i.e. add new lines between logically seperate blocks)
+    * Comment and chunk code (i.e. add new lines between logically seperate blocks)
-    d.
-Practice modularity by using helper methods generously
+    * Practice modularity by using helper methods generously
-        i.
-This allows you to update/improve implementation of components without affecting the rest of the code (constant interface)
+        * This allows you to update/improve implementation of components without affecting the rest of the code (constant interface)
-        ii.
-Unit test individual components to reduce difficulty in debugging
+        * **Unit test individual components** to reduce difficulty in debugging
-    e.
-Adhere to agile methodology - develop iteratively
+    * Adhere to agile methodology - develop iteratively
-        i.
-Premature optimization is the root of all evil ii.
-You can implement a trivial algorithm to start, and iteratively improve on it later iii.
-Assuming your implementation is modular, iteratively updating/improving your code should be trivial (little code to change) iv.
-A solution is better than no solution
+        * **Premature optimization is the root of all evil**
+        * You can implement a trivial algorithm to start, and iteratively improve on it later
+        * Assuming your implementation is modular, iteratively improving your code should be trivial (little code to change)
+        * A solution is better than no solution

 8. Run through an example test case (trace through the program) to make sure it works
-    i.
-Do this before actually running the code
+    * Do this before actually running the code
+    * Completely run through the example
+    * Don't forget edge cases

 9. Analyze your solution (time and space complexity)

 10. Check if it can be improved
-    a.
-Discuss tradeoffs (i.e. time v.s. space)
+    * Discuss tradeoffs (i.e. time v.s. space)

 Problem Types:

 1. Bit Manipulation
-    a.
-Bit shifts
+    * Bit shifts
-    b.
-Boolean operators (AND, OR, XOR, etc.)
+    * Boolean operators (AND, OR, XOR, etc.)
-    c.
-XOR (x ^ x = 0, 0 ^ x = x)
+    * XOR (x ^ x = 0, 0 ^ x = x)
-    d.
-Tries, as a binary number is just a string of 1's and 0's
+    * Tries, as a binary number is just a string of 1's and 0's

 2. Dynamic Programming
-    a.
-Optimization problems
+    * Optimization problems
-    b.
-Memoization (top-down)
+    * Memoization (top-down)
-    c.
-DP (bottom-up)
+    * DP (bottom-up)
-    d.
-Runtime is size of table (set of unique subproblems solved repeatedly)
+    * Runtime is size of table (set of unique subproblems solved repeatedly)
-    e.
-Recurrence relation (the "last" problem)
+    * Recurrence relation (the "last" problem)
-    f.
-Problem can be split up into several subproblems; can combine the subproblems' solutions to solve the main problem
+    * Problem can be split up into several subproblems; can combine the subproblems' solutions to solve the main problem
-    g.
-Tautologies (i.e. the end of the longest palindromic substring must be at ONE of the string's characters) i.e. what's the LPS that ends at index i, and how can I use that to solve the LPS for index i + 1
+    * Tautologies (i.e. the end of the longest palindromic substring must be at ONE of the string's characters) i.e. what's the LPS that ends at index i, and how can I use that to solve the LPS for index i + 1

 3. Greedy Algorithms
-    a.
-Optimization problems
+    * Optimization problems
-    b.
-Heuristic
+    * Heuristic
-    c.
-Short-sighted (local, not global, optimum)
+    * Short-sighted (local, not global, optimum)

 4. Backtracking
     a.
 Constraint satisfaction problems (i.e. combination sum)